battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 If you want to understand parser combinators in general, not necessarily only the Parsec library, check out Graham Hutton's great book [Programming in Haskell](http://www.cs.nott.ac.uk/~pszgmh/book.html).
 Erik Meijers [functional programming MOOC at edX](https://courses.edx.org/courses/DelftX/FP101x/3T2014/) also covers the topic, closely following Hutton's book.

-As mentioned earlier, there are parser combinator libraries for many languages, here's a short and in no way complete list:
+As mentioned earlier, there are parser combinator libraries for many languages, here's a short and by no means complete list:
 * [JParsec](https://github.com/jparsec/jparsec) for Java
 * [FParsec](http://www.quanttec.com/fparsec/) for F#
 * [PyParsing](http://pyparsing.wikispaces.com/) for Python